boy1dr/WeTello/README.md

 Also included in this project is a script from ryzerobotics "Tello Python3 Control Demo" Tello3.py
 This script works fine and controls the drone.

-i have pointed this python script at a linux box and used
+i have pointed the Wemos & the python script at a linux box and used
  netcat -ulp 8889
-to see what it sends, and it sends the same as my arduino code does but the Tello remains on earth :(
+to see what it sends, and it sends the same as my arduino code :)

 More info on the SDK can be found here https://www.ryzerobotics.com/tello/downloads